olvaffe/olv-notes/graphics/app-angle.md

       - one or more `.so`
       - one or more `.dex`
       - a manifest file containing `<instrument>` and `<activity>`
+- angle trace internals
+  - an angle trace consists of a `.so` and a data file
+  - when angle captures api calls, it saves them into cpp files per frame
+    - this allows the trace to be edited easily
+  - the cpp files include `angle_trace_gl.h`
+    - `angle_trace_gl.h` redirects EGL/GLES calls to dispatch tables set up by `LoadTraceEGL` and `LoadTraceGLES`
+  - trace replay
+    - a `TraceInterpreter` is created to wrap a trace
+    - `setupReplay` is called followed by `glFinish` to load resources
+      - this calls `SetupReplay` defined by the trace
+    - `replayFrame` is called to play a frame
+      - it calls `ReplayContext%dFrame%u` defined by the trace
+    - `resetReplay` is called before looping back to the first frame
+      - it calls `ResetReplay` defined by the trace
+    - `finishReplay` is called to terminate
+      - it cleans up `TraceInterpreter` itself
+  - the trace `.so`
+    - `SetupReplay`
+      - `InitReplay` calls `InitializeReplay` to load the binary tarball and initialize global variables in the fixture
+      - `SetupReplayContextShared` initializes GL states in a shared context?
+      - `SetupReplayContext1`  initializes GL states in the game context
+    - `ReplayContext1Frame1` replays a frame
+      - normally thousands of gl calls and hundreds of draw calls
+    - `ResetReplay` to reset all GL states back to the initial states
+      - this is for looping back to the first frame

 ## `GL_KHR_blend_equation_advanced`